Invertisment/cern-cicd-testing/README.md

   * Can run in interactive and non-interactive mode
 * Cons:
   * Harder to set up on both sides
-  * Encrypted connection set up needs root for lxplus, possibly even every time a connection must be made
+  * Encrypted connection set up needs root for testing vm, possibly even every time a connection must be made
   * // from upper one:
   * Local user must have selenium (or other testing library) binary file in local device